Growing for the Future

 Who are we?

-At Dale Farm we are all one happy community made up of staff, volunteers, and the people we support.
+At Dale Farm we are a happy community of supported people, staff and volunteers.
 We are a people centred service for adults with learning and/or physical disabilities; we provide people with disabilities meaningful work and opportunities.

-We believe in equality and diversity and inclusion is at the heart of everything we do.
-We aim to assess, support, advocate and provide training to enable everyone to be safe, happy, and fulfilled whether this is as a volunteer, staff member or somebody we support.
+Equality, diversity and inclusion is at the heart of everything we do.
+We aim to assess, advocate, support and provide training for everyone at the farm.
 We see ourselves as one happy farm family where anyone is welcome no matter their ability or disability.

 Funding and Providers